Lena Platonos: Career

-The next important step comes in 2015 with the electronic masterpiece ″Galop″ recirculated by Dark Entries Records and drawing the attention of more of the international Press and also of distinguished foreign DJs.
-Songs like ‘Bloody Shadows from a Distance’, ‘Witches’, and ‘Ruby Liqueur’ were heard from sets of Boiler Room and Beats in Space as far as Paris catwalks as soundtracks for fashion shows of the renowned house of Dior.
+In 2015 the album Gallop was rereleased by Dark Entries Records, drawing the attention of international press and distinguished non-Greek DJs.
+Songs like ‘Bloody Shadows from Afar’, ‘Witches’, and ‘Ruby Liqueur’ were heard from sets of Boiler Room and Beats in Space as far as Paris catwalks as soundtracks for fashion shows of the renowned house of Dior.

-Besides, the reliable periodical FACT Magazine included ″Galop″ in its 25 best re-issues of the year in the whole world.
-The same year, Lena Platonos in her concert at the Onassis STEGI presented for the first time a cycle of songs in English with the title ″Hope is the thing with feathers″, in the poetry of Emily Dickinson, with the participation of Sissi Rada and Athina Routsis in the song and Karyophyllia Karambetis in the narration, while the orchestration was by Lena Platonos and Sterios Tsirliagos.
-In January 2016 Lena Platonos composes the final song with the participation of Tania Tsanaklidou in the interpretation and Eleni Photaki in the verse, for the performance ‘My name is Eva’, which is put on at the Alcmene Theatre under the direction of Antonis Boskoitis and is based on the life of Eva Kumarianou.
+In 2015, Fact Magazine included Gallop in its list of the 25 best re-issues of the year in the world.
+The same year, Lena Platonos in her concert at the Onassis STEGI presented for the first time a cycle of songs in English with the title Hope is the thing with feathers.
+The song cycle was based on poetry by Emily Dickinson, and included the participation of Sissi Rada and Athina Routsi as singers, and Karyophyllia Karambeti as narrator, while the orchestration was by Lena Platonos and Sterios Tsirliagos.
+In January 2016 Lena Platonos composed another song, on lyrics by Eleni Photaki, and interpreted by Tania Tsanaklidou, for the performance ‘My name is Eva’, a work based on the life of Eva Koumarianou.
+The performance was shown at the Alcmene Theatre, under the direction of Antonis Boskoitis.

 Later in 2016 the circulation of an EP from the DJ Red Axes with 4 remixes from the record ‘Galop’ is expected, while due to follow is also the recirculation of the record ‘Sun’s Masks’, once again from Dark Entries Records.

 In 2017 Stathis Gourgouris, Professor of Comparative Literature and Society in Columbia University, in his book chapter 'Musical Poiesis, Erotic Cosmology, and Commodity Life: The Lena Platonos Phenomenon', acclaimed Platonos′ contribution to modern greek electronic music, comparing her to Laurie Anderson.

+In 2021, the song cycle Hope is the thing with feathers was released as an album, and was followed by the compilation Balancers, an LP of previously unreleased material recorded between 1982-1985.

 Lena Platonos has also written music for the theatre, ballet and television, as well as works of classical music.
 Apart from music, she is involved in painting and miniatures and has put her works on show from time to time, while she herself has created the covers for several of her records.